AlBannaTechno/BanMvcZero/README.md

 * DataBase Supporting
-    * The `Zero` version does not aims to support QRM Solutions So : there is only one wrapper class around PDO of php to enable providing it into DI system of this project This class at `database/PdoDatabase.php`
+    * The `Zero` version does not aims to support ORM Solutions So : there is only one wrapper class around PDO of php to enable providing it into DI system of this project This class at `database/PdoDatabase.php`